 - 1 bar of dark chocolate of choice, about 3 oz

-- 2 Tbsp nut of choice, roughly chopped
+- 2 tablespoon nut of choice, roughly chopped

-- ¼ tsp coarse sea salt, or add to taste
+- ¼ teaspoon coarse sea salt, or add to taste

 - Line a microwave safe plate with parchment paper.
 Unwrap the chocolate bar and place it on top of the paper.